Category Archives: Holy Roman Empire Royals

 Rudolf’s brother, the future Holy Roman Emperor Matthias; Credit – Wikipedia

-Rudolf, Holy Roman Emperor, 1590s; Credit – Wikipedia
+Rudolf, Holy Roman Emperor; Credit – Wikipedia

-Rudolf, aged fifty-nine, died at Prague Castle on January 20, 1612, nine months after he had been stripped of all effective power by his younger brother, except the empty title of Holy Roman Emperor, to which Matthias was elected five months later.
+Rudolf, aged fifty-nine, died at Prague Castle on January 20, 1612, nine months after he was stripped of all effective power by his younger brother, except the empty title of Holy Roman Emperor, to which Matthias was elected five months later.
 Toward the end of his life, Rudolf showed signs of schizophrenia, refused to bathe, and lived in squalor.
 Rudolf was buried in the royal vault at St. Vitus Cathedral in Prague, Kingdom of Bohemia, now in the Czech Republic.

 St. Vitus Cathedral in Prague, Czech Republic, where Rudolf is buried; Credit – By Alvesgaspar – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=52660920